Family Relationships and the Law

 When you turn 18, you are considered an adult.
 Your parents are no longer legally responsible, nor do they have legal control over you.
 This is called reaching the “age of majority.”

 Under some circumstances, a teen at least 16 years old may petition the Juvenile and Domestic Relations District Court to be “emancipated.”
 (Code of Virginia § 16.1-331).
-The court may declare that the minor is emancipated if it is found that:
+There are four circumstances under which a court may declare that the minor is emancipated.
+If it is found that:

 (i) the minor has entered into a valid marriage, whether or not that marriage has been terminated by dissolution; or